-- Gas (smell, leak or fumes) - Call the Northern Ireland Gas Emergency Number immediately on 0800 002001.
+- Gas (smell, leak or fumes) - For a gas emergency in NI, tenants should phone the 24-hour Northern Ireland Gas Emergency Service on 0800 002 001.
 Use a phone outside your home; using one inside, even a mobile, could spark an explosion.

 - Turn off the gas and open windows.
-Turn the handle at the meter to the flat (horizontal) position. - Do not smoke or switch anything electrical on or off until the problem is fixed.

-Smoke or fumes or your smoke detector alarm sounds

-- If you can smell or see smoke call 999 or 112 immediately. - Refer to your Fire Safety Handbook and follow your escape plan. - If there is no sign of smoke or fire check whether the alarm has been set off by something else.
+Turn the handle at the meter to the flat (horizontal) position. - Do not smoke or switch anything electrical on or off until the problem is fixed. - Smoke or fumes or your smoke detector alarm sounds - If you can smell or see smoke call 999 or 112 immediately. - Refer to your Fire Safety Handbook and follow your escape plan. - If there is no sign of smoke or fire check whether the alarm has been set off by something else.
 See Handy hints on page 57. - Electricity.
 Turn the mains switch on the consumer unit to OFF.
-If you have a power cut, call N.I.E. on 0845 7643 643.
+If you have a power cut, call N.I.E. on 03457 643 643. - Water.
+Turn the main stoptap to the right (clockwise).
+If you have no water supply, call the Water Service on 0345 744 0088.

 Where is it in your home?

-- Gas meter
+Gas meter

-- Consumer unit (fusebox)
+■ Consumer unit (fusebox)

-- Mains water stoptap
+■ Mains water stoptap

-About this book 1

-How to contact u S
+About this handbook 1 How to contact usReporting repairs 5

-Reporting repairs 5

 Our service 7

 What you must do 9

 Response times 11

 Our standards 13

 Improvements 15